|7:30 am - 8:30 am

 ||Where the Rubber Meets the Road: The Intersection of Social Media and EM

-Ryan Stanton, MD, FACEP (Moderator); Alicia M. Kurtz, MD; Howard K. Mell, MD, MPH, CMPE, FACEP; Karolyn K. Moody, MD
+Ryan Stanton, MD, FACEP (Moderator); Alicia M. Kurtz, MD; Howard K. Mell, MD, MPH, CMPE, FACEP; Karolyn K. Moody, Do, MPH

 Where and how are you connecting to get information to expand professional relationships?
 More and more physicians are turning to internet and utilizing social media and FOAMed.
 We are literally a click away from simple and elegant platforms for education, friendship, and support.
 Multiple sites are available “real time” to interact with and discuss a constantly changing medical environment.
 With all of the benefits, there are also dangerous traps that can jeopardize a medical practice.
 This expert panel will present several ways to take advantage of many strengths of social media and some internet based resources while also highlighting some traps to avoid.